-In FY 2015, the NTSB maintained our overall square footage at 273,807 square feet.
-Our rentable square footage from FY 2012 to FY 2015 has been reduced by 15,807 square feet.
-The NTSB will continue our efforts to reduce our office footprint each time we renew a lease in the future.
+The NTSB has had no increases since its baseline in FY2012 of 289,614 square feet.
+The NTSB will make every effort to reduce the office footprint each time a lease is renewed in the future.
 The NTSB has no buildings that meet the requirements to report operation and maintenance costs.